The 4 Best Online Colleges that Accept FAFSA

 Getting a degree can be a life-changing achievement — but it's also a massive undertaking.
-And for prospective college students with family responsibilities, a demanding work schedule and other time commitments, attending a traditional in-person university isn't always realistic.
+And for prospective college students with family responsibilities, a demanding work schedule and other time commitments, attending a traditional in-person university with on-campus courses isn't always realistic.

 Not all online degree programs are created equal.
 Here are the best online colleges that accept the FAFSA.

 The University of Maryland Global Campus (UMGC) includes both undergraduate and graduate degrees in the following fields:

 - IT and computer science

 - Public safety

 Most classes at UMGC don’t have textbook costs.
 Last year, the school gave out more than $15 million in scholarships, which can help students pay less in tuition.